-If you own a business, then you have likely heard the buzz around the new lease accounting standard and the significant impact it will have on the way you record leases.
+If you own a business, then you have likely heard the buzz around the new lease accounting standard ASC 842 and the significant impact it will have on the way you record leases.
 For construction and other lease-heavy industries, we can expect to see major changes in not only balance sheets, but how investors, sureties, and lenders use this pertinent information to assess businesses.

 In fast-paced industries like construction, analyzing accounting standards and tracking leases understandably fall low on the day-to-day priority list.
 However, proactive planning will be key to successfully implementing the new lease standard while ensuring your bonding and financial lending remain unaffected.

 Running a business in today’s globalized world often results in receiving attention from both domestic and international investors.
 This has led to a need for investors to have consistent standards with which to compare businesses.
-The new lease accounting standard is an effort to bridge one of the largest inconsistencies between U.S. generally accepted accounting principles (GAAP) and International Financial Reporting Standards (IFRS).
+The new lease accounting standard ASC 842 is an effort to bridge one of the largest inconsistencies between the U.S. generally accepted accounting principles (GAAP) and International Financial Reporting Standards (IFRS).

 Under current GAAP, some leases are recorded on the balance sheet and other leases are simply disclosed in the footnotes.
-The new lease rules will require that all leases greater than one year be recorded on the balance sheet.
+The new lease accounting rules will require that all leases greater than one year be recorded on the balance sheet.
 The increase in liabilities listed on the balance sheet will have an inherently negative effect on how those numbers are perceived.

 Where to start

 Lease-heavy industries should start collecting their leases as soon as possible.
 For construction companies, leases can include everything from equipment, trucks, storage and yard space, and office facilities.
 All of these leases will need to be collected, have their terms identified and values recorded on the balance sheet.
 For facility leases not previously recorded on the balance sheet, the values must be recorded as a “right to use” asset at their present value of the lease payments.